docker/docs/content/manuals/subscription/details.md

 > [!IMPORTANT]
 >
-> As of November 15th, 2024, Docker Core, Docker Build Cloud, and Docker Scout
+> As of December 10, 2024, Docker Core, Docker Build Cloud, and Docker Scout
 > subscription plans are no longer available and have been replaced by consolidated
 > plans that provide access to all tools.
 If you subscribed or renewed
-> your subscriptions before November 15th, 2024, your legacy Docker
+> your subscriptions before December 10, 2024, your legacy Docker
 > plans still apply to your account until you renew.
 For more details,
 > see [Announcing Upgraded Docker
 > Plans](https://www.docker.com/blog/november-2024-updated-plans-announcement/).